yetulaxman/htvs/README.md

 # BET Workflow with Singularity on Mahti

 Following example from https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/bids_containers.html#betcontainer, here is a small tutorial that would work e.g., on Mahti.
-CPU-based container can perhaps work smoothly also on LUMI.
+CPU-based container would work smoothly also on LUMI.

+Follow our [CSC instructions](https://docs.csc.fi/computing/connecting/ssh-keys/) to login to the /scratch area of Mahti.
+This tutorial prvides an interactive way of running the job.
+But when jobs get intensive, please use batch jobs instead.

 ### Step 1: Download and Extract the Dataset
 ```bash